-Whether a financial provider like Zerodha is reliable and legit is an important and very legitimate question one can have.
+Whether a financial provider like Zerodha is legit a very relevant question one can have.
 After all you trust Zerodha with your investment money and savings.
 It is also a very common question, we get this asked a number of times.

-Here, we've collected and summarized the common questions on broker reliability, enabling you to decide for yourself whether you consider Zerodha reliable in your individual circumstances.
+Here, we've collected and summarized the common questions on broker legitimacy, enabling you to decide for yourself whether you consider Zerodha legit in your individual circumstances.
 We also compared Zerodha with two similar brokers.

 |Broker listed on stock exchange||No||Yes||Yes|

 |Mobile two-step authentication||No||Yes||Yes|

 |Broker ownership transparency||No||Yes||Yes|

 |Broker management transparency||Yes||Yes||Yes|

 |Broker is audited by the Big Four||No||Yes||Yes|

 Things always worth considering